Hernia Surgery in Singapore (Symptoms, Cost And Treatment)

 The laparoscopic hernia repair surgery is less invasive, instead of an incision, several smaller incisions are made, allowing the surgeon to use various special instruments to repair the hernia.
 The recovery period is also shorter.
 Most people are able to go home the same day or the day after surgery and make a full recovery within a few weeks.

-Why You Should Visit Us For Hernia Surgery
+Why You Should Visit Us For Hernia Surgery In Singapore

 Dr QM Leong is an experienced colorectal doctor with relevant medical specialities in hernia repair and treatment, who will accurately diagnose your condition for any signs or common symptoms of hernia before determining the ideal medical treatment or surgical procedure for your condition.